-Once the buds begin to show color, arrange the branches in your favorite container and place in a bright spot out of direct sunlight.
+Once the buds begin to show color, arrange the branches in a container and place them in a bright spot away from direct sunlight.
 This will encourage the best flower color to develop.
-And keep them away from heat sources.
-Spring flowering branches bloom longer in cooler temperatures.
+Make sure to keep them away from heat sources.
+As you might expect, spring-flowering branches bloom longer in cooler temperatures.

 FORCING BRANCHES CAN SPAWN NEW PLANTS

-Sometimes during the forcing process, some branches will form roots.
+Occasionally when forcing flowering branches, some will unexpectedly start sprouting roots.
 You can grow a new plant by removing the branch from water when the roots are approximately ½ inch long.
 Pot it up and trim the branch down to about 6 to 8 inches.
 When warmer weather arrives, plant it outdoors.

-Forcing flowering branches takes time and is dependent on the species and when you cut them.
-Below are some typical favorites and the time it takes to force them.
-Bear in mind that this represents the long end of the scale, assuming you start cutting in February.
+Below are some of the more popular flowering branches for forcing and the time it takes to force them indoors.
+Bear in mind that this represents the long end of the scale, assuming you start cutting your branches in February.
 Remember, you can shorten the forcing time by harvesting the branches closer to the plant’s natural bloom period.